-It’s a tale as old as renting; a landlord is unsure as to whether they’re asking enough for their property.
+It’s a tale as old as renting; a landlord is unsure as to whether or not they should increase rent.
 Do you think you’re getting undercut?
 How do you go about finding out whether you should ask for more?
 Most importantly, how do you actually raise the rent?

 At Hutton & Hutton, we like to make sure you’re getting every cent of what your property is worth.
 However, we also understand it can be difficult to seek the amount you believe your property is worth without scaring off potential tenants.
 Therefore, we’ve comprised this handy guide to help you make sure you’re getting what you deserve.